 2. The shedding of the material body

-Egyptians who studied this matter for over three thousand years had a concept of Duat, or a final judgement at the end of one’s life.
+Egyptians who studied this matter for over three thousand years had a concept of Duat or a final judgment at the end of one’s life.
 If you’ve been a good person you flowed upwards the river of souls, but if bad, you’ve been relegated to the nether realms.

 Dalai Lama claims to leave his material body during his meditations.
 He “dies” only to come back to the physical form.
 The whole Tibetan tradition is about Samsara, the everlasting travel of the soul – death, Bardo, and reincarnation.